mobled37/Deep-Learning-Notes/Computational_Problem_Solving/2. Algorithm Analysis and Recursion/Asymptotic Notation/amortized analysis.md

 - the choice of which to use depends on which is most convenient for a particular situation.

 **Aggregate Analysis**: Determines the upper bound $T(n)$ on the total cost of a sequence of $n$ operations, then calculates the amortized cost to be $T(n)/n$.

+**Accounting method**: a form of aggregate analysis which assigns to each operation an *amortized cost* which